CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/WorkflowFiles.rst

 * **root**:

   * `.clang-format`: This is the file used by the clang-format tool, which makes sure that the code base follows a consistent coding style.
 For those familiar, it is similar to python's flake8.
 Inside the file we specify how we want our codebase to look.
 For detailed explanation of each option, the reader is referred to the official documentation which also contains a lot of examples for each option: https://clang.llvm.org/docs/ClangFormatStyleOptions.html.
+Rather than running clang-format directly, we make use of 2 python scripts: `scripts/cmake_checks/check_clang_format.py` and `scripts/standalone/apply_clang_format.py`.
   * `.clang-tidy`: This is the file used by the clang-tidy tool, which performs static analysis.
 Inside the file we specify which files to ignore when going through the codebase.
+Rather than using clang-tidy directly, we make use of a python script: `scripts/cmake_checks/clang_tidy.py`.
+Note: clang-tidy may fail the first time we run `scripts/build/build_all.sh` since the compilation database would not have been built by then.
+So when we run it afterwards it will be successful.
   * `.gitignore`: Specifies which files should be ignored by our git repository
   * `CMakeLists.txt`: This is the root CMakeLists which calls all other cmake files.
 It is used by the cmake tool to build the Makefile which would then be used to compile our program.
 Inside it, we specify the project name and details, we load all files within the *cmake* folder and then add the src and documentation folder, which also contain a CMakeLists.txt file, as subdirectories, so that the CMakeLists.txt file within them is also executed (sequentially).
   * `README.md`: Opening statement to get users and developers started when using this repository.
-Everything that simple users need to know should be in the README so that they do not have to go digging elsewhere.
+Everything that normal users need to know should be in the README so that they do not have to go digging elsewhere.
   * **.github/workflows**: A folder required by github to perform github actions

     * `publish-documentation.yml`: This is the file responsible for building the documentation and tests on github and then publishing both the documentation and test results + code coverage as a github page.
 Within the file, each step has a name which describes its purpose.
 The website is put inside the docs folder, which is why the `.gitignore` within that folder is removed when we push to github pages since otherwise the website would not be pushed to the *gh-pages* branch.